Paper on Skin™ 2026

 1. It is the responsibility of the artist to advise of method of return or collection of the artworks at the conclusion of the exhibition.
 Return freight costs are the responsibility of the artist (note 7.2).

-2. Works can be collected in person from the Devonport Regional Gallery on Monday 18th and Tuesday the 19th November following the close of the exhibition.
+2. Works can be collected in person from the Devonport Regional Gallery on Monday 16th and Tuesday the 17th November following the close of the exhibition.
 After that the garments will be stored offsite and a collection time will need to be booked by contacting paperonskin@gmail.com.
-Works will need to be collected by 20th Dec, 2024.
+Works will need to be collected by 18th Dec, 2026.

-3. If organisers have advised the artist and the artwork remains uncollected after this time it will be assumed the property of Paper on Skin™ and will dealt with as they see fit.
+3. If organisers have advised the artist and the artwork remains uncollected after this time it will be assumed the property of Paper on Skin™ and will be dealt with as they see fit.

 16 FORCE MAJEURE